 Install the Treasure Data Toolbelt to set up your local workstation with

 td, the Treasure Data command-line client.
-Please refer to the Installing the Treasure Data CLI documentation page for information on how to install the CLI in various environments.
+Refer to Installing the Treasure Data CLI for information on how to install the CLI in various environments.

 Step 2: Authorize